sanying123/documentation/getting-started/getting-started.md

 # Getting Started

-ShiftLeft is a cloud-based security service that analyzes your code, and then uses this analysis to monitor your application at runtime.
+ShiftLeft is a cloud-based security [service](https://en.wikipedia.org/wiki/Software_as_a_service) with two products that integrate with your environment: ShiftLeft Inspect and ShiftLeft Protect.
+ShiftLeft Inspect analyzes your code, and then ShiftLeft Protect uses this analysis to monitor your application at runtime.
+The ShiftLeft Dashboard is your visual interface with these products, providing information on the security profiles of analyzed applications and monitoring the security of these applications in production.

-In the analysis phase, ShiftLeft identifies your application's:
+During analysis, ShiftLeft Inspect identifies your application's:
 * attack surface
 * inputs and outputs
 * categories of data
 * data flows
-* weaknesses (such as mishandling attacker-controlled data or leaking sensitive variables in plain text)
+* weaknesses (such as mishandling attacker-controlled data or leaking sensitive variables in plain text).

-Once code analysis is complete, the monitor phase automatically protects your application in production by deploying the ShiftLeft Microagent alongside your application.
-It uses the knowledge derived from the analysis to conduct runtime security monitoring.
+Once code analysis is complete, ShiftLeft Protect automatically conducts runtime security monitoring of your application.
+This is done by deploying a ShiftLeft Microagent in-memory alongside your application in production.
 The Microagent is customized to your application's specific shape and weaknesses through the use of a Security Profile for Runtime (SPR).

 ![ShiftLeft Workflow](shiftleft-workflow.jpg)